The Forest: Prologue

 My father has four wives.

-His wives raise their children together.
+His wives raise their children together, and mother us all.

-Not my blood mother, but she is the one who shaped me.
+Elder mother was the oldest wife when father lived, not my blood mother, but she is the one who shaped me.

 She taught me how to think and feel.